"UNIVERSIDAD ALFONSO REYES"

 I had washed my hands.

-To make this sentence negative, the word "no" is placed before the reflexive pronoun (me).
+"no" is placed before the reflexive pronoun (me).

 I had not washed my hands.